BiDAlab/UWF4DR-Benchmark/README.md

 ## Foundation Model: RETFound

-This repository supports evaluation of models fine-tuned from RETFound:
+This repository includes support for models fine-tuned from **RETFound**, the large-scale retinal foundation model introduced by:

-Zhou et al., "A foundation model for generalizable disease detection from retinal images", Nature, 2023.
+Zhou et al., *"A foundation model for generalizable disease detection from retinal images"*, Nature, 2023.

-Official  RETFound Keras implementation repository: https://github.com/wangseann/RETFound_MAE_keras
+Official Keras implementation:

-The file `requirements/retfound.txt` is adapted from the official RETFound repository and contains the dependencies required to instantiate the RETFound architecture.
+https://github.com/wangseann/RETFound_MAE_keras

+Within the framework of this work, RETFound is incorporated as one of the evaluated architectures and is used both as an individual classifier and as a feature extractor for the feature-level fusion experiments described in the paper.

 ### License

 RETFound is released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-Users must comply with the original RETFound license terms.
+Users of this repository must comply with the original RETFound license terms, particularly with respect to the non-commercial restriction.

 This repository:

-- does not redistribute original pretrained RETFound weights,
+- does not redistribute the original pretrained RETFound weights,
 - does not include code copied from the official RETFound repository,
 - only provides scripts to load and evaluate fine-tuned models trained using the official RETFound codebase.

+For full license details, please refer to the official RETFound repository.

+### Requirements

+The file `requirements/retfound.txt` is adapted from the official RETFound repository and contains the dependencies required to instantiate the RETFound architecture.
+These dependencies are not included in the main `requirements.txt`, as RETFound support is optional.

+Users intending to work with RETFound models should install the required dependencies separately using:

+pip install -r requirements/retfound.txt

 ### Implementation Details

 In this work, RETFound was fine-tuned using the official `main_finetune.py` script (with minor modifications) provided in the original repository.

-For evaluation and feature extraction, we:
+For evaluation and feature extraction within this repository, we:

 - instantiate the ViT-Large architecture (`vit_large_patch16_224`) using `tfimm`,
-- load fine-tuned weights,
+- load the fine-tuned weights,
 - extract the CLS token representation after the final normalization layer.

 Image preprocessing follows the protocol described in the paper:

 - center crop to 800×800,
 - resize to 224×224,
-- normalization to [0,1].
+- normalization to the [0, 1] range.

 ---